signebedi/gptty/README.md

 # now install the requirements
 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r gptty/requirements.txt

 # now run it (make sure your venv is running)
-cd ~/Code # replace this with whatever directory you want to use python gptty
+cd ~/Code/gptty # replace this with whatever directory you want to use python gptty
 ```